ploomber/ploomber/doc/user-guide/faq/supported_dbs.rst

 :py:mod:`ploomber.tasks.SQLDump` supports both types of clients, you should be able to dump data to local files from pretty much all databases.

-:py:mod:`ploomber.products.SQLScript` supports both types of clients but since it is intended to create new tables/views in the database, the product also needs a client.
+:py:mod:`ploomber.tasks.SQLScript` supports both types of clients but since it is intended to create new tables/views in the database, the product also needs a client.
 See the answer above for details.